massonix/SBI-project/README.md

 **RECOMENDED**

  You can download our package using Git with the next command.
-We also recommend to create a directory named "complexes":
+We also recommend creating a directory named "complexes":

  ```bash
   git clone https://github.com/massonix/SBI-project.git